 Traditionally, schools have been chiefly concerned with measuring students’ cognitive abilities (e.g., ability to recall knowledge over time and reason logically).
 In the U.S., educational policies such the No Child Left Behind Act focus primarily on cognitive competencies.
 College-entrance exams like the SAT and graduate-entrance exams like the GRE also primarily assess knowledge and cognitive reasoning.
 Often school grades are designed to assess cognitive performance on individual tasks.

 Recently some assessments of U.S. students’ reading and math skills have found that U.S. students are doing poorly in comparison to their counterparts at other nations.
 The PISA (Programme for International Student Assessment) is a test of 15 year old’s reading, science, and math skills.
-In 2015 the US ranked 18th out of 34 participating countries in adult literacy rates, and in another study of adult literacies, the US ranked 29th out of 30 schools in its reading abilities, sentence processing, and comprehension, and vocabulary (OECD, 2015).
+In 2015 the U.S. ranked 18th out of 34 participating countries in adult literacy rates, and in another study of adult literacies, U.S. students ranked 29th out of 30 countries in its reading abilities, sentence processing, comprehension, and vocabulary (OECD, 2015).
 At the post-college level, millennials (i.e., 1980+) with the highest educational attainment rates scored lower on literacy competencies than similarly educated millennials in 15 of the 22 participating countries on the PIAAC (Coley et al., 2015).
 Disconcertingly, only 24% of graduating college students scored at proficient levels for writing (National Center for Education Statistics, 2012).
 And at the high school level, 40% of high school students who took the ACT in 2016 lacked the writing proficiency to complete a college-level writing class and 57% of SAT takers also did not qualify as college ready (College Board, 2013; NAEP, 2016).

 As a consequence of these findings the U.S. government’s National Science Foundation and Department of Education is interested in better understanding how intrapersonal and interpersonal competencies are developed and how those skills relate to cognitive competencies and success in school settings.